Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group: Minimal surfaces with symmetries in

 \section{Minimal surfaces with symmetries in $\Nil$}

 In this section, we discuss symmetries of minimal surfaces in the $3$-dimensional Heisenberg group $\Nil$.
 For fundamental properties of the homogeneous Riemannian space $\Nil$, we refer to our previous paper \cite{DIKAsian} or to Appendix \ref{subsc:nil3}.
+Since there does not exist any compact minimal surface (without boundary) in $\Nil$, we will discuss in this paper exclusively non-compact Riemann surfaces.

 A symmetry of some surface $S$ in some (metric) space $N$ is an isometry $\rho$ of $N$ which maps $S$ onto itself: $\rho(S) = S$.
 In this paper we consider the case, where $\rho$ is an orientation preserving isometry of $\Nil$.
 It turns out (see Theorem \ref{thm:X1}) that in some cases a symmetry is implemented by a pair of maps $(\gamma, \rho)$ such that the minimal surface $f: \Rim \rightarrow \Nil$ satisfies $f(\gamma.p) = \rho.f(p)$ for all $p \in \Rim$, with some Riemann surface $\Rim$ and automorphism $\gamma \in \Aut (\Rim)$.
 Thus we start from the following definition of symmetric surfaces in a Riemannian manifold.
 We will denote by $\operatorname{Iso} (N)$ the group of isometries of $N$ and by $\operatorname{Iso}_{\circ} (N)$ its connected identity component. \begin{Definition} Let $f: \Rim\to N$ be a map from a Riemann surface $\Rim$ into a Riemannian manifold $N$.
 Moreover, let $\gamma$ and $\rho$ be elements of $\Aut (\Rim)$ and $\operatorname{Iso} (N)$, respectively.
 Then $f$ is \textit{symmetric with respect to $(\gamma, \rho) \in \Aut (\Rim) \times \operatorname{Iso}(N)$} if